JasonEtco/action-record/README.md

 This will tell ActionRecord to run a JavaScript file called `/action-record/events/<EVENT>.js`, where `EVENT` is the the event name that triggered the workflow.

-## Your JavaScript files
+## Event handlers

-These should all export a function that takes one argument, an instance of the [ActionRecord class]():
+These should be JavaScript files that export a function that takes one argument, an instance of the [ActionRecord class](./src/action-record.ts):

 ```js
 module.exports = action => {